 Stanley, ML, Parikh, N, Stewart, GW, and De Brigard, F. "Emotional intensity in episodic autobiographical memory and counterfactual thinking."
 Consciousness and Cognition 48 (February 2017): 283-291.
 Full Text

 De Brigard, F, Brady, TF, Ruzic, L, and Schacter, DL.
 "Tracking the emergence of memories: A category-learning paradigm to explore schema-driven recognition."
 Memory & Cognition 45, no. 1 (January 2017): 105-120.
 Full Text

 De Brigard, F, Giovanello, KS, Stewart, GW, Lockrow, AW, O'Brien, MM, and Spreng, RN.
 "Characterizing the subjective experience of episodic past, future, and counterfactual thinking in healthy younger and older adults."
-The Quarterly Journal of Experimental Psychology 69, no. 12 (December 2016): 2358-2375.
+Quarterly journal of experimental psychology (2006) 69, no. 12 (December 2016): 2358-2375.
 Full Text

 Chituc, V, Henne, P, Sinnott-Armstrong, W, and De Brigard, F. "Blame, not ability, impacts moral "ought" judgments for impossible actions: Toward an empirical refutation of "ought" implies "can"."
 Cognition 150 (May 2016): 20-25.
 Full Text

 De Brigard, F, Nathan Spreng, R, Mitchell, JP, and Schacter, DL.
 "Neural activity associated with self, other, and object-based counterfactual thinking."
 NeuroImage 109 (April 2015): 12-26.
 Full Text